The purpose of Meditation is to bring about change and to address our fundamental problems.

 How to Begin the Path to Meditation

-Sila is about learning about our tendencies, habits, customs, ways of living, recognizing the ones that cause us to suffer and others to suffer, and starting to change them.
+Sila is about learning our tendencies, habits, customs, ways of living, recognizing the ones that cause us to suffer and others to suffer, and starting to change them.
 That is how we learn to start meditating.

 So the first thing is to start watching ourselves, all the time, and be honest with ourselves about what we see in ourselves.